radify/radiian/README.md

 1. Then, Ansible creates a new instance, whose details are mostly contained in `immutable.yaml`.
 1. Finally, after everything is up and running smoothly, Ansible destroys the old nodes.

+Please see our article [Painless Immutable Infrastructure with Ansible and AWS](http://radify.io/blog/painless-immutable-infrastructure-with-ansible-and-aws/) for a description of how this playbook works.

 ### Getting Help
 `radiian -h` presents a minimal help menu, whereas `radiian -o` opens the much more detailed [online documentation](https://github.com/radify/radiian#readme).
 Additionally, you may [file an issue](https://github.com/radify/radiian/issues) on Github.